right-git/daywinchick_compliment/README.md

 -   `API_ID` & `API_HASH`: Get these from [my.telegram.org](https://my.telegram.org).
 -   `PHONE_NUMBER`: Your Telegram phone number in international format (e.g., `+1234567890`).
 -   `BOT_CHAT_ID`: The ID of the target chat.
 You can get this from a bot like `@userinfobot`.
--   `BOT_TRIGGER_MESSAGE`: The exact text that will trigger the compliment generation.
 -   `LLM_API_KEY`: Your API key for the language model.
 -   `LLM_BASE_URL`: The base URL for the LLM API endpoint.
 -   `LLM_MODEL`: The specific model to use (e.g., `gpt-4o`).
--   `SYSTEM_PROMPT`: The instruction prompt for the AI model.
 -   `PROXY` (Optional): If you need a proxy to access the LLM API.

 ## ▶️ Usage